 This wide reach is needed in many skating moves.
 It is shown below from various angles.
 Practice it on grass today, even if you are not yet attempting far-reaching moves on pavement.

-Before you get too excited about the squatting posture, know that it will take time train your muscles over repeated practices.
+Before you get too excited about the squatting posture, know that it will take time to train your muscles, over repeated practices.
 You will be able to hold the squatting posture for increasing length of time as you continue to practice.
 At first, you won’t be able to skate with a proper squatting posture for too long.
 That is OK.
 You can’t really learn to skate properly in two weeks, less a few days, despite what some irresponsible online videos would want you to believe.
 I’ll have more to say about your muscles later.